Should You Get a Shetland Sheepdog? [A.K.A – The Adorable Sheltie]

-The Shetland Sheepdog, a small herding breed, is celebrated for its intelligence, agility and friendly disposition.
+The Shetland Sheepdog (Sheltie), a small herding breed, is celebrated for its intelligence, agility, and friendly disposition.
 If you’re in the market for a loyal family dog that is great with kids and full of energy and fun, this pint-sized Lassie might be exactly who you’re looking for.

 Originally bred in the Scottish Shetland Islands to herd the local sheep, the Sheltie is believed to descend from the Rough Collie being crossed with smaller breeds such as the English Toy Spaniel.
 Others debate that the Scandinavian Northern Spitz and Pomeranian also contribute to the heritage of the Shetland Sheepdog.
 With the little Sheltie’s mysterious beginnings, it was not recognized as a distinct breed until 1909 by the Kennel Club (UKC) and 1911 by the American Kennel Club (AKC).

 Lord Scott was the first AKC registered Sheltie in the US in 1911, although the breed is reported to have first been imported to the states in 1908.
 The first champion Shetland Sheepdog, named Lerwick Rex, was recognized by the AKC in 1914.
 Later the same year the UKC awarded honors to a Sheltie by the name of Clifford Pat.

 The Sheltie is incredibly receptive to training and is capable of learning well beyond the basic sit and stay.
 Adept at agility training and competition, the Sheltie is also well suited as a therapy dog.